OnePlus 6 Review

-Much of what makes the OnePlus 6 feel extra special is the completely new build and design.
-It’s now made almost completely of glass, which curves around the rear and feels fantastic.
-There’s a rim of metal sandwiched between the glass to add some rigidity.
+Much of what makes the OnePlus 6 feel special is its completely new build and design.
+It’s now made almost completely of glass that curves around the rear and feels fantastic.
+There’s a rim of metal sandwiched between the glass to add some rigidity too.

-My first impression when I took it out the box was that it looked and felt like the offspring of a Samsung Galaxy S9 and iPhone X.
+First impressions when I initially took the phone out the box was that it looked and felt like the offspring of a Samsung Galaxy S9 and an iPhone X.

 Despite being heavily rumoured in the run-up to launch, the OnePlus 6 doesn’t hold an IP-rating for water-resistance.
 However, the company has said that while the device holds no official rating, much work has been done to improve its protection against water.
 These come by way of extra seals around the ports and between the screen.